How to correctly measure your dog

 How to Measure for a Martingale Collar

-To determine which size is best for your dog, refer to the dog silhouette above and measure your dog at both points A and B.
+To determine which size is best for your dog, refer to the illustration above and measure your dog at both points A and B.

 We recommend moving the next size up if your measurements are towards the maximum adjustment size.